 - Pages viewed and actions taken during current session

-Personalized recommendations are not only great for retail sites, but can also successfully drive conversions for sites offering class enrollments, hotel or travel bookings, and much more.
+Personalized product recommendations are not only great for retail sites, but can also successfully drive conversions for sites offering class enrollments, hotel or travel bookings, and much more.

 How Personalized Product Recommendations Work

 Every product in your inventory has a unique signature.
 This signature is made up of the most common actions that lead to purchasing an item, such as pages viewed, clicks, searches, and add to carts.
-Each purchase dynamically revises the signature of an item so that your recommendations are always up to date.
+Each purchase dynamically revises the signature of an item so that your product recommendations are always up to date.
 Personalized product recommendations compare the user’s past and present behavior to the signatures of products in the inventory.
 This works to suggest items the individual customer is most likely to purchase (or classes they are likely to register for, services they are likely to book, etc.).

 A Well-Rounded Personalization Program